Carolyn Maloney: Elections

 On January 23, 2009, Paterson chose Representative Kirsten Gillibrand.
 Since Gillibrand is from upstate, many in NYC's political circles urged Maloney to primary Gillibrand in 2010.
 Despite leading Gillibrand in the polls, she instead ran to retain her congressional seat.
 A decade later, Maloney was the sole member of Congress to endorse Gillibrand's 2020 presidential campaign.

 In the Democratic primary for Congress on September 14, 2010, Maloney defeated a well-funded opponent, Reshma Saujani, a 34-year-old Indian-American hedge fund lawyer, by 62 percentage points.
 That night, Saujani said, "I'm definitely running again", but three months later announced publicly that she would not challenge Maloney again.

 In 2012 Maloney's Republican challenger was Christopher Wright, who took a leave of absence from J. P. Morgan to campaign.
 Maloney won with 80.9% of the vote, a margin of over 120,000 votes.

 In 2014, Maloney defeated Republican nominee Nicholas Di Iorio, a financial contractor with Pfizer, with 80% of the vote.

 In the 2016 Democratic primary, Maloney defeated Pete Lindner with 90.1% of the vote.
 She defeated Republican Robert Ardini in the general election with 83.2% of the vote.

 In the 2018 Democratic primary, Maloney defeated progressive candidate Suraj Patel with 59.6% of the vote.
 In the general election she defeated Republican nominee Eliot Rabin with 86.4% of the vote.

 In the 2020 Democratic primary, Patel challenged Maloney again, as did progressive Democrat Lauren Ashcraft and housing activist Peter Harrison.
 Erica Vladimer, a co-founder of New York State's Sexual Harassment Working Group, withdrew from the race before the primary.
 By July 29, 2020, it was revealed that Maloney led Patel by about 4% and 3,700 votes.
 On August 4, 2020, local election officials declared Maloney the winner of the primary.

-With redistricting in 2022, the process consolidated parts of the 12th and 10th Congressional districts that forced Maloney to face fellow incumbent Jerry Nadler in the Democratic primary.
-In August, Maloney lost the primary to Nadler by thirty points.
+The redistricting process of 2022 merged Maloney's district with the neighboring 10th district, represented by another member of the large Democratic freshman class of 1993, Jerry Nadler.
+The newly combined seat retained Maloney's district number, but was geographically more Nadler's district.
+Maloney challenged Nadler in the primary in August of that year, and lost by thirty points.